Sample Complexity of Nonparametric Off-Policy Evaluation on Low-Dimensional Manifolds using Deep Networks: Main Results

 whereas one may find the absolute density ratio unbounded: for any $\mu_1 \neq \mu_2$,

 Such a stark comparison can also be observed in other common distributions that have support with infinite cardinality, e.g. Poisson distribution.

-Furthermore, when considering the small intrinsic dimension of the state-action space, i.e. $d \ll D$, the restricted $\chi^2$-divergence adapts to such low-dimensional structure and characterizes the distributional mismatch with respect to $\cQ$, which is a small function class depending on the intrinsic dimension.
+Furthermore, when the state-action space exhibits small intrinsic dimensions, i.e. $d \ll D$, the restricted $\chi^2$-divergence adapts to such low-dimensional structure and characterizes the distributional mismatch with respect to $\cQ$, which is a small function class depending on the intrinsic dimension.
 In contrast, the absolute density ratio in \citet{nguyen2021sample} does not take advantage of the low-dimensional structure.

 In summary, though the absolute density ratio is a tight in the tabular setting and some other special classes of MDPs, in the general function approximation setting, it could easily become intractably vacuous, and restricted $\chi^2$-divergence is tighter characterization of distributional mismatch.